 Prepping the carob and yogurt:

-- Melt yogurt drops/melts, pour into your squeeze bottle, and place in a hot water bath to keep liquid while you work (optional, but lets you work slower if needed).
-Unlike carob, yogurt drops/melts are generally pretty free melting, but you can add a little coconut oil if needed for melting or to thin to a runnier liquid.
+- Melt yogurt drops/melts.
+Pour into your squeeze bottle, and place in a hot water bath to keep liquid while you work (optional, but lets you work slower if needed).
+Unlike carob, yogurt drops/melts are generally melt well, but you can add a little coconut oil if needed for melting or to thin to a runnier liquid.
 Just a little, else your liquid may become too runny for decorating and/or might not set firmly.

 Assembling and decorating the treats:

-- Working from bottom to top, use your melted carob or yogurt as glue between your star layers.
-Not too much – you want to hold the trees in shape, but will also want to pop them apart for smaller treat eating portions later.
+- Working from bottom to top, use your melted carob and/or yogurt as glue between your star layers.
+Not too much.
+You want to hold the trees in shape, but will also want to pop them apart for smaller treat portions later.
 Rotate the stars into an offset position as you stack.

 - Decorate with additional carob and yogurt.

 - Decorate any extra stars and shapes as individual separate treats, if you wish.

 If you are prepping your holiday gifts, we have lots of free printable tags and labels in our archives.
 Explore our collection of freebies for ideas and free downloads.
 To fancy things up even further you might like to check out Kidecals, which is where we got the pawesome wash-and-wear labels pictured above.
 If you’d like to try Kidecals for yourself, you can use coupon code summersavings (don’t be too jealous, but it’s summertime down here) at check out to save a tidy 15% on your purchase.
 Kidecals are great for labelling school, sports, club, and travel gear, but don’t let that stop you from using them for other needs, like we did with our emergency contact tags.
 Very handy.